ancalentari/twitch-stream-recorder/README.md

 ## Setting up
 1) If your version of streamlink is older than 1.4.1:
-    * install new one and checkit with: `streamlink --version-check`
+    * install new one and check the result with: `streamlink --version-check`

 2) Install `requests` module [if you don't have it](https://pypi.org/project/requests/)
    * Windows:    ```python -m pip install requests```